Documentation of Nyagrong Minyag, an endangered language of Western China

-Other audio recordings in this deposit are centered around the phonetics, phonology, morpho-syntax and lexicon of Nyagrong Minyag.
+Other audio recordings in this collection are centered around the phonetics, phonology, morpho-syntax and lexicon of Nyagrong Minyag.
 These include audio recordings of elicitation sessions targeting the sound system, grammar and lexicon of the language.
 Of particular usefulness are recordings of twenty different speakers (thirteen males and seven females) speaking a wordlist designed to test hypotheses about the phonetics and phonology of the language.

 More information on the Nyagrong Minyag language and people, as well as the findings of the linguistic investigations documented here, can be found in “The Phonetics and Phonology of Nyagrong Minyag, an Endangered Language of Western China,” John R. Van Way’s 2018 dissertation from the University of Hawai‘i at Mānoa (http://ling.hawaii.edu/wp-content/uploads/JohnVanWayFinal.pdf)